hamoid/video_export_processing/README.md

 I placed a copy of the library to test under the `p5Library` folder so you don't need to build it yourself.
 To install it:

-- Open the Preferences in Processind and at the top note down the `Sketchbook location`.
+- Open the Preferences in Processing and at the top note down the `Sketchbook location`.
 - Close Processing
 - Make sure there's a `libraries` folder inside the `Sketchbook location`.
   Create it if it's not there.
 - Click the green `Code` button in [this page](https://github.com/hamoid/video_export_processing/tree/kotlinGradle) and choose `Download ZIP`.
-- From inside the zip file, drag the folder *inside* `p5Library` (the folder called `videoExport`) into the `libraries` folder, so you have `libraries/videoExport/settings.json` and `libraries/videoExport/library/videoExport.jar`
+- From inside the zip file, drag the folder `p5Library/videoExport` into the `libraries` folder, so you end up with `libraries/videoExport/settings.json` and `libraries/videoExport/library/videoExport.jar`
-- Open Processing and run [this example](https://raw.githubusercontent.com/hamoid/video_export_processing/kotlinGradle/p5test/p5test.pde) to see if it works.
+- Launch Processing and open the Examples menu.
-- In the [master branch](https://github.com/hamoid/video_export_processing/tree/master/examples) there's a bunch of examples but I haven't checked yet if they need to be made compatible with this newer version of the video export library.
-If someone can try those examples and give me feedback it would be very useful.
+- In the examples window, go to Contributed Libraries > videoExport and try to run the `basic` example.

 ## Bulding the library